Flank/mirror-goog-studio-main/lint/libs/lint-model/README.md

 * Add a plugin for Gradle (depending on older versions, such as 3.6) which can spit out the XML model.
 That way you can point to it from a separate lint task (4.1).
-* getTestSourceProviders() in LmVariant needs to not combine instrumentation and unit tests, as described in the javadoc.
+* getTestSourceProviders() in LintModelVariant needs to not combine instrumentation and unit tests, as described in the javadoc.
 * LintCliClient#addBootClassPath should use the bootclasspath
   from the lint model
 * Replace the Project.dependsOn implementations and the various findLibrary lookups to make sure they're correct in terms of AndroidX handling; see AndroidxNameUtils.getCoordinateMapping(c)
-* LmModuleProject has this question which is good:
+* LintModelModuleProject has this question which is good:
     // TODO: Why direct here and all in test libraries?
 And shouldn't
     // this be tied to checkDependencies somehow?
 If we're creating
     // project from the android libraries then I'll get the libraries there